SERENYX LEAGUE

 - Duration: Seven (7) weeks

-- Matches scheduled and played within assigned league week
+- Matches are scheduled and played within the assigned league week

-- Every team plays exactly seven (7) total matches
+- Each team plays exactly seven (7) total matches

 Designed to: